Cron, Ureña help Rockies hand Braves 3rd straight loss, 3-2

 Justin Lawrence faced the minimum in the sixth and four batters in the seventh for Colorado.
 Carlos Estévez pitched around two walks in the eighth, and Daniel Bard got three outs to earn his 28th save in 31 chances.

-Fried erased his first runner in scoring position by fielding Michael Toglia's grounder and throwing him out to end the second, but Rockies scored twice in the fourth to tie it at 2 when Brendan Rodgers tripled, Cron singled and Elehuris Montero doubled.
+Colorado scored twice in the fourth to tie it when Brendan Rodgers tripled, Cron singled and Elehuris Montero doubled.
 Fried struck out Sean Bouchard with a runner at third to prevent further damage.

 Fried ran into more trouble in the fifth.
 Garrett Hampson and Randal Grichuk singled before Fried committed a fielding error on José Iglesias' tapper in front of the mound that loaded the bases with no outs.
 A groundout erased Hampson at the plate, but Cron's RBI groundout put the Rockies up 3-2.
 Elias Díaz grounded out to end the inning with two runners in scoring position.